-In the Grip explains our seemingly aberrant, abnormal experiences of ourselves and others as predictable, adaptive, and necessary expressions of our normal personalities.
-Knowing that these grip experiences are healthy and adaptive enables us to see them as temporary episodes from which we can benefit.
-We need not worry that we, our spouse, our friend, our boss, or our co-worker are "coming apart at the seams" or emotionally disturbed.
-Instead, we can appreciate and use the new and unique information we gain about ourselves and others when we or they are in the grip of the other side.
+Grif lain r seemingly aberrant, abnormal ences of selves and others as predictable, adaptive l necessai expressions of our normal personalities. e grip experiences are healthy and adapnow us to see them as temporary episodes from enab enefit.
+We need not worry that we, our wP spous ur frie , our boss, or our co-worker are "coming" apart at the seams" or emotionally disturbed.
+Instead, we n appreciate and use the new and unique information we gain about ourselves and others when we or they are in the grip of the other side.